-We paid a dividend of \$0.38 on each outstanding common share on March 12, 2010 to shareholders of record at the close of business on February 26, 2010.
+We paid a dividend of \$0.40 on each outstanding common share on March 11, 2011 to shareholders of record at the close of business on February 25, 2011.

-In each of 2009, 2008 and 2007, we paid dividends totalling \$1.52 on each outstanding common share.
+In 2010, we paid dividends totally \$1.54 and in each of 2009 and 2008, we paid dividends totalling \$1.52 on each outstanding common share.

 As a holding company, our ability to pay dividends on our shares depends in large part upon our subsidiaries paying dividends and other amounts to us.
 Our subsidiaries must comply with corporate and securities laws and with their agreements before they can pay dividends to us.
 We are not aware of any restriction that could prevent us from paying dividends, except as imposed by the OSC on TSX Inc. and the AMF on MX if certain financial viability ratios are not met, and as imposed by the debt covenants in our credit facility.
-These regulatory restrictions are outlined above under the heading "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor" and our debt covenants are outlined under the "Liquidity and Capital Resources - Credit Facilities and Guarantee" section of our 2009 MD&A on page 39 of our 2009 Annual Report.
+These regulatory restrictions are outlined above under the heading "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor" and our debt covenants are outlined under the "Liquidity and Capital Resources - Credit Facilities and Guarantee" on page 48 of our 2010 MD&A.